kaizen-ai/kaizenflow/sorrentum_sandbox/spring2024/SorrTask888_Simple_request_reply_pattern_with_ZeroMQ/README.md

     - 2 clients sends requests to the server at roughly the same time.
     - The server responds to each of these clients asynchronously, thus, we get interleaved outputs.
     - As both instances of the client runs the same command to send erroneous data at request 2, the server responds with `Invalid message` and continues processing the next requests.

+## Implementation

+### Dockerfiles:
+- Dockerfile_server and Dockerfile_client:
+    -This Dockerfile defines the environment and instructions for building the server/client container.
+    -It starts with the Python 3 base image to provide the necessary runtime environment.
+    -Copies the server/client.py file into the container's filesystem.
+    -Installs the pyzmq library using pip to enable ZeroMQ functionality.
+    -Sets the command to execute when the container starts, which is to run the server/client.py script.